-Frequently Asked Questions about Eating Fish and Seafood from North Georgia
+Frequently Asked Questions about Eating Fish and Seafood in Middle and South Georgia

-- Q. Are fish from North Georgia safe to eat? - A. Yes, in most instances.
+Q. Are fish and seafood from Middle and South Georgia safe to eat?

+- A. Yes, in most instances.
 However, some types of fish and seafood may contain contaminants that are a concern for pregnant women and young children.
 Women who are pregnant or nursing, or may become pregnant, and children under seven should follow the general recommendations on the map and choose fish that are likely to contain minimal amounts of contaminants. - Q. Which types of fish are most likely to have high levels of contaminants and which types are likely to have low levels? - A. The following chart lists species that typically contain higher levels of mercury and species that typically contain lower levels.
 Also, keep in mind that larger fish usually have higher contaminant levels than smaller fish.
 For example, a 12" largemouth bass will usually be much safer to eat than a 16" largemouth bass from the same body of water.

 Higher Risk Species Lower Risk Species

 Largemouth Bass Bream

 Hybrid Bass Sunfish

 Striped Bass Crappie

 White Bass Panfish

-Pickerel Trout
+Pickerel Bullheads

-Gar

-Catfish
+Bowfin Channel Catfish

-Suckers
+Gar Suckers

+Flathead Catfish

-- Q. What can I do to protect myself and my child from chemicals found in fish? - A. Follow the suggestions below: - Eat safer types of fish - Eat a variety of fish - Avoid eating fish known to have high levels of contamination - Find safer ways to prepare fish and seafood - Before cooking, remove organs, skin and fat as shown in the diagram below - Cook the fish in a way that the fat can drip away from the fish, such as grilling - Avoid deep frying fish - Limit how much fish and seafood you eat - Nationally, the U.S. Food and Drug Administration (FDA) recommends that pregnant women should eat only a couple of servings of fish and seafood each week - Follow the guidelines in this brochure when eating locally caught fish in your area
+Q. What can I do to protect myself and my child from chemicals found in fish?

+- A. Follow the suggestions below: - Eat safer types of fish and seafood - Eat a variety of fish and seafood - Avoid eating fish and seafood known to have high levels of contamination - Find safer ways to prepare fish and seafood - Before cooking, remove organs, skin and fat as shown in the diagram below - Cook the fish in a way that the fat can drip away from the fish, such as grilling - Avoid deep frying fish and seafood - Limit how much fish and seafood you eat - Nationally, the U.S. Food and Drug Administration (FDA) recommends that pregnant women should eat only a couple of servings of fish and seafood each week - Follow the guidelines in this brochure when eating locally caught fish in your area